This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a blender or food processor, place the drained and rinsed beans, eggs, oil, vanilla and coffee, and blend or process until smooth.
+- In a blender or food processor, combine the drained black beans, eggs, oil, vanilla, and coffee.
+Blend until completely smooth.

-- For cakier brownies, lower the oven temperature to 300ยฐF and continue to bake for another 3 to 5 minutes or until the center is really stable.
+- For cakier brownies, lower the oven temperature to 300°F and continue to bake for another 3 to 5 minutes or until the center is really stable.

 Video